 |At-fault accident (damage > $1,000)||$990||$2,837|

-Insurance companies use age as an indicator of potential risk, assigning rates accordingly.
-An auto insurance policy is commonly most expensive for teens — because of their inexperience — and relatively affordable for drivers aged 25 or older.
-Because every car insurance company prices age brackets in a different way, it's worth shopping around and finding the best rate for you.
+Car insurance companies use a driver's age to estimate risk, pricing policies accordingly.
+An auto insurance policy is usually expensive for teen drivers — thanks to their inexperience — and most affordable for drivers aged 25 or older.
+Because every car insurance company rates age brackets in a different way, it's worth shopping around and finding the best rate for you.

-Aside from finances, American Family and Safe Auto come with pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
-Be sure to shop around before settling on an option.
+Costs aside, American Family and Safe Auto each come with pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
+Dive into the data before making your decision.

 |Discount Comparison||American Family||Safe Auto|